Requirements and criteria for tendering

-Companies wishing to perform contracts for HHNK must meet certain requirements and criteria.
+Companies wishing to carry out assignments for HHNK must meet certain requirements and criteria.

 These requirements and criteria are: